 Literature, whether written by those who were there or by those who wish to pay tribute, has kept the Great War and those who lost their lives throughout it in our collective memory.

 Here we’ve curated our edit of the best books on World War One, from enthralling fiction, to moving poetry collections and unfathomable first-hand historical accounts.
+If you're passionate about history and looking for more inspiration for your next read, discover our edit of the best historical fiction novels, here.

 The history of the First World War told through the real-life stories of the people who survived it, in their own words, Forgotten Voices is an important record of the monumental events of 1914 - 1918.
 Compiled from the Imperial War Museum’s aural archive, this is a compelling history of World War One from those that experienced it first hand.